The Obamas deliver speeches during YouTube virtual ceremony

 “Look what you’ve been able to do in the last 14 days,” she said.
 “We’ve seen the power of the collective.
 We’ve seen what happens when we join for the same cause.
 Please, continue to be the voice for the voiceless.”

 The four-hour ceremony was filmed over the last several weeks, but Lady Gaga decided to re-record her message.
-Her initial speech touched on the effect COVID-19 had on this year’s graduating class, but she wanted to speak more on the Floyd’s death, the Black Lives Matter movement and protests.
+Her initial speech touched on the effect COVID-19 had on this year’s graduating class, but she wanted to speak more on the Floyd’s death, the Black Lives Matter movement and racism in America.

-“While my original commencement speech may not be directly relevant to what this country most needs right now, I wish to tell you today that though there is much to be sad about, there is also much to celebrated,” she said.
-“You are watching what is a pivotal moment in this evolution. … Change will happen, and it will be for the better.”
+“While my original commencement speech may not be directly relevant to what this country needs most right now, I wish to tell you today that though there is much to be sad about, there is also much to celebrated,” she said.
+“You are watching what is a pivotal moment in this country’s evolution. … Change will happen, and it will be for the better.”

 Taylor Swift said her high school graduation wasn’t what she expected.
 The singer told a story about how she was on tour and unable to go to her own ceremony.